 Party or Shop After Dark at the Pub Street & Night Market

 After dark, it's less about the authenticity and more about getting soused: thus the draw of Pub Street and the neighboring Night Market for Siem Reap's tippling visitors.
 (Pub Street location on Google Maps.)

 Drink an Angkor Beer (or a good number of decent Southeast Asian beers, for that matter) at one of the many neon-lit bars down this pedestrianized corner of the city.

-The best place to start: the graffiti-covered Angkor What? the bar that launched Pub Street into the Siem Reap stratosphere when it opened in 1998.
-It's incredible energy, cheap drinks and late, late hours keep it a Pub Street mainstay for both long-timers and newcomers alike.
+The best place to start: the graffiti-covered Angkor What?
+(Facebook page) the bar that launched Pub Street into the Siem Reap stratosphere when it opened in 1998.
+Its incredible energy, cheap drinks and late, late hours keep it a Pub Street mainstay for both long-timers and newcomers alike.

 The Night Market across Sivatha Street from Pub Street offers some neat bargains, from Kampot peppers to obscenely-carved ashtrays to counterfeit branded clothing.
 Shop for souvenirs among the Night Market's warmly-lit Khmer hut-styled stalls make shopping at the Night Market almost pleasurable.